-Weather Overview for Olu Deniz
+Weather in Olu Deniz

 Olu Deniz is a picturesque beach resort town located on the idyllic Aegean Sea on the south west coast of Turkey, with steep mountains rising behind it.
 If you were asked to pick a colour to sum up Olu Deniz, that colour would be blue.
 The small beach resort plays host to beautiful aquamarine waters that lie peacefully below cloudless blue skies.
 Whether you are below the waters or above, you will be amazed by the beautiful shades of turquoise, aquamarine and cobalt among all the other colours of the rainbow, which you can find in the coral, green grass and colourful flowers.

 The mountains behind Olu Deniz create dry, cloudless and hot summer weather by blocking cool, moist winds to the town and forcing any clouds to form over them, rather than over the coast, leading to summer temperatures averaging up to 33°C, but with comfortable humidity levels.

 Olu Deniz is especially known for the beautiful mountain of Babadag, which makes this resort the second most popular paragliding spot in the world.
 Paragliding is especially popular during May, September and October, but plenty of visitors do it during the morning hours of the summer months as well.

 Olu Deniz also boasts one of the most photographed beaches in the world, and once you visit, it's easy to see why.
 The area has become a popular beach escape and is home to a variety of different activities such a diving, hiking and boating.
 During summer the average water temperature of the beautiful lagoon ranges between 24°C and 26°C.